Thoughts on Traveling Solo vrs Traveling With People

 Equally though, thinking back to all the times I’ve had with my closest friends with me on the road, brings back a host of different memories.
 Laughing until I can’t breath, stories that we share to this day, perhaps ten years on yet we still talk about it regularly on skype.
 Sharing the most amazing sites in the world, beautiful sunsets and horrific hangovers.
 With people you love, there’s beauty in every single event on the road.

-Suddenly sleeping rough on that dock in Malaysia, rats scurrying around my head, becomes a funny story you can’t wait to share with others.
+Suddenly sleeping rough on that dock in Malaysia, rats scurrying around my head (where believe me you don’t get to sleep so much), becomes a funny story you can’t wait to share with others.
 The twenty four hour bus journey through India with no air-con, however painful, seems to act as a catalyst for fits of hysterics.
 Running out of money solo – disaster.
 Running out of money with your best mate – adventure.
 Quite the contrast.

 So when it comes down it, having done both extensively over the last few years, which do I prefer?
 Let me say this, I think everyone should travel alone at some point in their life, ideally for at least a month.
 You learn so much about yourself, you develop an inner confidence that you can’t find at home, nor when you’re surround with people you’re comfortable with.
 You become stronger, more emotionally aware yet also so much more resilient.
 You become a warmer soul, yet also far less inclined to take any sh٭t from people.
 You learn a new level of appreciation for the opportunities you’ve had, and hopefully you realise that to waste them is a crime.
 You find purpose in the freedom.
 All hugely positive changes in your being.